-North Carolina native Christopher Gilliam has been performing for nearly 30 years—teaching rising young artists and scholars at the university and college level for the past twelve.
+North Carolina native Christopher Gilliam has been performing for nearly 30 years—teaching rising young artists and scholars at the university and college level for the past fifteen.
 At home equally on the stage and podium, Gilliam has conducted or performed in literally hundreds of choral, opera, oratorio, music theatre, and straight-theatre performances.

 As a choral composer, Gilliam has published music with Alliance Music, Beckenhorst Press, and Lorenz, and is a current ASCAP member.
 He currently serves as Director of Music at Trinity Presbyterian Church in Charlotte, NC.